Self-Insured Claims in the CO APCD

 Self-insured claims represent a large proportion of processed claims in Colorado and the absence of such data in the CO APCD results in a significant gap in covered lives, thereby creating challenges to fully understanding Colorado’s health care landscape and opportunities for positive change.
 Self-insured employers submitting their claims information can also access reports that benchmark their performance to other payers to help them identify specific ways to save money on insurance payments and improve the health of their employees.

 CIVHC and the Colorado Department of Health Care Policy and Financing (HCPF) strongly recommend ERISA-based self-insured employers to submit their data to the CO APCD.
-By including claims information, employers can identify ways to save costs and improve the health of their employees while enhancing health care transparency for the benefit of all Coloradans.
+By including their claims information, employers can identify ways to save costs and improve the health of their employees while enhancing health care transparency for the benefit of all Coloradans.

 Learn more: Self-Insured Employer Submission FAQs